Realizing universal quantum gates with topological bases in quantum-simulated superconducting chains: Results

-\textit{MZMs and the universal quantum gates---}The region $|w|>|\mu /2|$ can be identified as the topological phase where the nontrivial MZMs emerge \cite{Kitaev}.
+The region $|w|>|\mu /2|$ can be identified as the topological phase where the nontrivial MZMs emerge \cite{Kitaev}.
 Especially, we focus on the ideal case $w=\Delta $ and $\mu =0$ where the DIII model (\ref{F-DIII}) can simply be reduced to